Fruit Selling Ladies of Hanoi

 Hoan Kiem Lake

-Once we arrived at the southern end of Hoan Kiem lake we noticed that the roads were closed off and everyone was walking on the wide streets.
+Once we arrived at the southern end of Hoan Kiem lake, we noticed the roads were closed off to noraml traffic and everyone was walking on the wide streets.
 Next to the little park that circles the murky lake children were driving along on battery powered cars and scooters.
 Jerome would have loved this when he was little and I am sure that for most children local or tourist alike this would be a fun treat.
 The benches in the park were packed with locals enjoying their day off from hard work and some of the women wore their gorgeous ao dais (traditional dress).
 Peeking out between the leafy trees was the ramshackle turtle tower, which was built on an islet in the lake and has become one of Hanoi’s most photographed sights.

 Walking west we passed the grand library and a large hospital.
 The street was also lined with many shops including some toy stores selling incredible fake copies of Lego sets and other toys.
 Again and again we noticed the guards in green uniforms looking bored in their huts or outside the gates of mansions and office buildings.
 Another unmissable feature of Hanoi’s street scene was the vast amount of telephone wires that were literally everywhere.
 They would crisscross the streets, sometimes hang so low that we had to duck underneath them, and always gather around a telegraph pole, that looked like a tree hung with black spaghettis.
 How anyone would make sense of the wire salad is still unknown to us but they certainly give Vietnam a unique feature.